-Before applying to become a registered incorporated patent and/or trade marks attorney, make sure that you meet the eligibility criteria.
+Before applying to the Designated Manager to become a registered incorporated patent and/or trade marks attorney, make sure that you meet the eligibility criteria.

 - Meet director requirements